 The qualified conservation easement exclusion applies if the land is owned indirectly through a partnership, corporation, or trust, if the decedent owned (directly or indirectly) at least 30% of the entity.
-For the rules on determining ownership of an entity, see the Schedule T instructions under Qualified Family-Owned Business Interest.
+For the rules on determining ownership of an entity, see the Schedule T instructions under the main heading, Qualified Family-Owned Business Interest.